somedeveloper00/AnimFlex/README.md

 # AnimFlex

 An open source project to solve the problem of having to create logical sequences through code.
-There's visual graphs now, but some projects don't use the visual graphs for the performance issues or stability.
+There's visual graphs now, but some projects don't use the visual graphs for the performance or stability issues.
-AnimFlex is a super-performant graphing solution to create custom sequence calls on the fly.
+AnimFlex is a super-performant array-based graphing solution to create custom sequence calls on the fly.

 # Manual
 * you create a "Clip Sequence Component"